 We are a global network of asset reliability (RCM) professionals, certified in the delivery of team approach risk and reliability-based methodologies for all key assets in your organization.
 Our network has successfully and efficiently helped clients apply RCM-based practices in over 80 countries over the past 3 decades—delivering change management through extensive training and industrial expertise along with world-class asset care strategies.

-Simply put, we give you the tools you need to improve the way your company manages your maintenance and operations to control costs and boost overall productivity.
+Simply put, we give you the tools you need to improve the way you manage your maintenance and operations to control costs and boost overall productivity.
 From Condition Assessment and Asset Life Information Management to our integrated risk based methodologies (RCM3 and RBI3), we are focused on increasing asset value through reducing the cost of ownership and increasing return on asset (ROA) value.

 1981 – Aladon’s Founder, John Moubray first encountered Reliability-centered Maintenance and soon became aware of its universality and the extent to which it filled a void in general industrial maintenance thinking.